GoodGuide/dockerfile-nginx-application-proxy/README.md

 With this, you can opt not to precompile assets (though it's still a good idea).
 You must however ensure the app serves assets even in a production setting.
 (The app serves them once to Nginx, then nginx serves them out of its cache subsequently.)

+## Rewrite HTTP to HTTPS on AWS ELB

+This branch of the nginx-application-proxy is setup to rewrite HTTP requests to HTTPS while setup behind an AWS ELB.
+If http_x_forwarded_proto is not set to HTTPS, or is not requesting the path /health/status, the requests will be rewritten to the HTTPS protocol.

 ## Example

 Here's a typical use-case: